Tim-0731-Hzt/H18A-ROOKIES/seprinciples.md

 **From: user.py**
 **Type: Top-down thinking and KISS**
     There are some parts in functions that we need to user for loop to find the exact user in userDict which is a complicated process.
 In order to use Top-down thinking and KISS we write a helper function to do that job.

+**From: stand.py**
+**Type: DRY**
+    In the "standup_send" function, there are three if statements contains the same code.
+After using DRY principle, we write them in one line outside the if statments, then put it back to if statements.